Light Pollution and CCTV

 Light pollution is a global problem caused by inefficient, intrusive and unnecessary use of artificial light.
 Symptoms include glare, clutter, over-illumination and sky glow.
 Light pollution is an increasingly hot political topic given recent government legislation to control and punish light pollution.

-It is the responsibility of CCTV professionals to provide lighting systems that provide high quality images and minimises light pollution.
+It is the responsibility of CCTV professionals to provide lighting systems that provide high quality images and minimise light pollution.

 The Categories of Light Pollution: Light Trespass - When light enters a zone or area where it is unwanted it is known as light trespass.
 This includes light leaking through a window, or into a neighbouring area.
 CCTV lighting must be designed to respect privacy zones..